Pakistan PM Sharif sworn in, calls for end to drone strikes

 Perhaps Sharif's biggest challenge will be managing his government's relationship with the all-powerful army, which has ruled Pakistan for more than half its history since independence from Britain in 1947.

-In what is being seen as a way to get to grips with the army in the early days of his tenure, Sharif has decided to take on foreign and defense portfolios himself.
+In what is being seen as a way to get to grips with the army in the early days of his tenure, Sharif has decided to take on foreign and defence portfolios himself.

 (Editing by Amie Ferris-Rotman and Nick Macfie)